dfinity/candid/spec/Candid.md

 To summarize, the subtyping relation for validating upgrades is designed with the following design goals in mind:

-* Soundness: Subtyping implies that no deserialisation can fail.
+* Soundness: Subtyping implies that deserialisation at a supertype cannot fail.

+* Completeness: Subtyping covers all cases of successful deserialisation.

 * Transitivity: Subtyping implies that deserialisation cannot fail even across multiple upgrades.